tannguyen3/ExData_Plotting1/README.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

+## To get run the assignment and get result

+- Source the 'plot1.R', 'plot2.R' etc. to your R Console and
+- Then plots will be output in folder "result"
+- Note that, data will be downloaded automatically if not available in the R project.

 ## Loading the data